What is the Valency of Fluorine in CaF₂? Understanding Chemical Bonding and Oxidation States

 Valency Determination: Since each fluorine atom gains one electron and forms one ionic bond, its valency in CaF₂ is one.
 It's crucial to understand that this ‘one’ represents the number of bonds formed, not the overall charge.

-Therefore, the valency of fluorine in CaF₂ is 1.
+Which means, the valency of fluorine in CaF₂ is 1.
 This is consistent with its position in Group 17 (halogens) of the periodic table, which generally have a valency of 1.

 Oxidation State vs. Valency: Clarifying the Distinction

-It's important to distinguish between valency and oxidation state.
+don't forget to distinguish between valency and oxidation state.
 While related, they are not interchangeable terms.

 -